Configuring OWB Installed as Part

 User altered.

-You must create a database directory OWB_REMOTE_ADMIN that is accessed by remote installations, so they can read the server's OWB_HOME/owb/bin/admin directory.
+must create a database directory OWB_REMOTE_ADMIN that is accessed by remote installations, so they can read the

 1. At the command prompt, start SQL*Plus: